 While some people find it easier to brush wet hair, others prefer theirs dry; in the latter case, texturizing mousse or spray should be used.
 Regardless of which part you start braiding, this hairstyle will look strikingly similar to the milkmaid style.
 As you twist one section towards your face, cross the other section towards the back of your head.

 At the section which is closer to the face, gather more hair from the hairline and add onto it.
 The section closer to your face should have more hair.
 The front and back sections should be crossed and again; the front section becomes the back section and vice versa.
-The process of gathering hair from the hairline and adding it onto the front part should be repeated until the back of the head.
+The process of gathering hair from the hairline and adding it to the front part should be repeated until the back of the head.

 FYI: You should only stop when you reach your neck’s nape.

 This look should be completed by tying a rope braid.
 After all the hair has been compiled into a ponytail, divide it into 2 equal sections.
 To come up with 2 ropes, twist these sections towards the right and left and form one rope; it should be tied off using clear elastic to keep it firm.
-After wrapping this rope all round your head, use several bobby pins to hold these pins together.
+After wrapping this rope all around your head, use several bobby pins to hold these pins together.

 #4 Braiding Cornrows